abersailbot/Kitty/README.md

 files](https://github.com/kragniz/dot-files) and sets up udev rules for the GPS and wind sensor.

-With this configuration, the gps appears on `/dev/gps` and the RO Wind on `/dev/rowind`.
+With this configuration, the gps appears on `/dev/gps`, the RO Wind on `/dev/rowind` and the Arduino on `/dev/arduino`.

 Installing
 ----------